 But strength training is nothing new.
 God knew all along that we need to exercise our spiritual trust muscles to be strong and spiritually healthy.

-We often come up against situations and difficulties which require us to use our spiritual trust muscles.
+We often come up against situations and difficulties which requireus to use our spiritual trust muscles.
 They may even seem immovable or impossible.
 But trusting God through those circumstances helps breakdown our doubts and build up our faith in God's promises, just as effectively as strength training builds and strengthens muscle tissue in our physical bodies.

 What's the phrase people use about physical exercise?
 No pain, no gain...

-Father, help me to grow strong and healthy in you through the seeming impossibilities of life which stretch my trust and faith muscles.
+Father, help me to grow strong and healthyin you through the seeming impossibilities of life which stretch my trust and faith muscles.
 Amen.

-Every so often my medical doctor will order a "fasting blood test" where I'm not allowed to have anything to eat or drink after midnight before the test the next day.Since the lab opens early, I usually make plans to be there by 7:30 or 8 so I don't need to "suffer" too long without something to eat or drink.
+O God, You are my God.
+I will look for You with all my heart and strength.
+My soul is thirsty for You.
+My flesh is weak wanting You in a dry and tired land where there is no water.”
+Psalm 63:1NLV Every so often my medical doctor will order a "fasting blood test" where I'm not allowed to have anything to eat or drink after midnight before the test the next day.Since the lab opens early, I usually make plans to be there by 7:30 or 8 so I don't need to "suffer" too long without something to eat or drink.

 Most of the time, I don't need a drink of water overnight, but inevitably, those pre-test nights are the ones where I become conscious of the dryness of my mouth.
 The nights where I cannot have anything to drink are the ones where I crave water the most.